Chart Color Schemes

 Chatswood - East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Chatswood - East shows a significant advantage with 57.3% of residents aged 15+ holding university qualifications, compared to 30.4% nationally and 32.2% statewide as of the latest available data (Australian Bureau of Statistics, Census 2016).
-Bachelor degrees are most prevalent at 35.8%, followed by postgraduate qualifications at 18.9% and graduate diplomas at 2.6%.
-Vocational pathways account for 17.2% of qualifications among those aged 15+, with advanced diplomas at 10.2% and certificates at 7.0%.
-Educational participation is notably high, with 31.9% of residents currently enrolled in formal education as of the reported period (Australian Bureau of Statistics, Census 2016).
+Educational attainment in Chatswood - East significantly surpasses broader benchmarks, with 57.3% of residents aged 15+ holding university qualifications compared to 30.4% in Australia and 32.2% in NSW.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 35.8%, followed by postgraduate qualifications (18.9%) and graduate diplomas (2.6%).
+Vocational pathways account for 17.2% of qualifications among those aged 15+ - advanced diplomas (10.2%) and certificates (7.0%).

 Frequently Asked Questions - Education